ewallace/ewallace.github.io/manual/_posts/2021-03-11-where-lab-stuff-belongs.md

 For DNA and plasmids, everyone has space in our -20ºC freezer in room 2.19 to store working stocks for daily use.
 We also have a lab fridge in room 2.19, where bacterial/yeast plates can be stored in the short-term whilst experiments are ongoing.

+### The importance of long-term stocks

 It is essential to have long-term stocks of all plasmids (stored in bacteria/yeast), and all edited _S. cerevisiae_ and _C. neoformans_ strains.
+It is essential to have a backup copy in case catastrophe strikes - a failed freezer or a building fire.
 It is also essential to track the data about strains in a consistent format.
-This is essential, because future you, others in the lab, and collaborators, need to be able to rely on the strains and build on your results.
+This is all essential, because future you, others in the lab, and collaborators, need to be able to rely on the strains and build on your results.
 For strains that make it to a publication, those strains need to be available to send to other researchers for years into the future.

 **Please ask on the #lab channel on slack if there is any doubt at all about any of this.**

-## Guidelines for making and storing glycerol stocks
+### Guidelines for making and storing glycerol stocks

 Glycerol stocks at -80ºC store yeast and bacteria indefinitely.